qri-io/website/content/docs/reference/starlark-language/05-value-concepts.md

 ---
 metaTitle: "Value Concepts"
+metaDescription: "Learn what why starlark is well-suited for our use case"
 ---
 Starlark has eleven core [data types](#data-types).
 An application that embeds the Starlark intepreter may define additional types that